Picture of Monica K. Hurdal Lateral Right View of Neural Tissue

 Map of the Human Cerebellum

-- Interview with BBC Radio about my Brain Mapping Research: All in the Mind Radio Program on BBC Radio 4, 30 Minute Broadcast (RAM file) from 4:30pm GMT, Wed March 5, 2003.
+- Interview with BBC Radio about my Brain Mapping Research: All in the Mind Radio Program on BBC Radio 4, 30 Minute Broadcast (RAM file) March 5, 2003.
 Segment about my research begins at 18:45.

 - Quicktime movie (3.3MB) of a hemisphere of the brain being "unfolded" and flattened.

-- Information about the Conference on Discrete Geometry with Applications to Science and Medicine which I organized at Wakulla Springs in May 2002.
+- I organized a Conference on Discrete Geometry with Applications to Science and Medicine in Wakulla Springs, FL, May 2002.

-- An article about my research appeared in the the Januray 29, 2001 issue of The Economist!
+- An article about my research appeared in the the January 29, 2001 issue of The Economist!

 - Find out more about circle packing and flat mapping the brain!